PDF Diff & Comparison Tool

 What does the similarity score mean?

-The similarity percentage is calculated as the proportion of unchanged lines relative to the total number of lines across both documents.
+The similarity percentage is the proportion of unchanged lines relative to the total number of lines across both documents.
 A score of 100% means the extracted text is identical.

 Can I compare large PDFs?

-Yes, but performance depends on your device.
-For very large PDFs (100+ pages), extraction may take a few seconds.
-The diff itself is fast even for thousands of lines.
+Yes.
+For very large PDFs (100+ pages), extraction may take a few seconds depending on your device.
+The diff itself runs quickly even for thousands of lines.